datastax/release-notes/Luna_Streaming_4.0_Release_Notes.md

 # Releases

 ## Luna Streaming Distribution  4.0.7 4
-This is a maintenance release containing important security updates.
+This maintenance release of the DataStax Luna Streaming Distribution for 4.0 which includes important stability and security updates for Luna Streaming, as well as for the various connectors packaged alongside it, such as sinks, sources, functions, protocol extensions, proxy extensions, filters, and client extensions.

 ### Most notable commits

 ### `lunastreaming-all` distribution

 <details><summary>CLI extensions</summary>